rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

-The combination of time slew adjustments never needing to exceed 1 microsecond each second and time drift never exceeding 20 nanoseconds each second certifies a timekeeping control precision of 1 microsecond over this 24 hour period.
-The second-to-second absolute accuracy is limited to 10 microseconds by jitter in the system clock oscillator and by occasional time adjustments that could slightly exceed 1 microsecond (but didn't here).
+The combination of time slew adjustments never exceeding 1 microsecond each second and time drift never exceeding 20 nanoseconds each second demonstrates a timekeeping control precision of 1 microsecond over this 24 hour period.
+The absolute accuracy is limited to 10 microseconds by second-to-second jitter in the system clock oscillator and by occasional time adjustments that could occasionally exceed 1 microsecond (but didn't here).
 This is discussed in detail in the docs.

 # Hardware Requirements
 ---